Turing47/slm-rag-structural-prompts/README.md

 So each prompt template corresponds to one structural condition defined by an input-side configuration and an output-side configuration.

-## Notes on Output-Type Naming

-Although the full prompt set includes output settings such as `OT4`, `OT5`, `OT9`, and `OT10`, these settings were **not included in the final paper analysis** because their output-constraint adherence was not sufficiently reliable.

-As a result:

-- `OT4`, `OT5`, `OT9`, and `OT10` are excluded from the final reported analysis.
-- In the paper, the results originally corresponding to `OT6`, `OT7`, and `OT8` are **renamed as `OT4`, `OT5`, and `OT6`**, respectively, for presentation simplicity.

-Therefore, the naming used in this repository and the naming reported in the final paper are not fully identical.
-Please refer to this mapping when reproducing or comparing results.

 ## Intended Use

 This repository is intended for: